andycranston/minidhcp/README.md

 network packets on the well known DHCP TCP/IP port number 67.
 Typically this means `root` access on UNIX/Linux and `Administrator` access on Windows.

-If any firewalls are running they must allow DHCP traffic in and out on the networ interface that minidhcp will bind to:
+If any firewalls are running they must allow DHCP traffic in and out on the network interface that `minidhcp` will bind to:

 This is how I make use of `minidhcp` on my Windows 10 laptop.